rogaha/docker-desktop/README.md

 49153 # This is the external port that forwards to the ssh service running inside of the container as port 22
 ```

-##Usage

 ###Connecting to the container

 ```
 $ ifconfig | grep "inet addr:"
 inet addr:192.168.56.102  Bcast:192.168.56.255  Mask:255.255.255.0 # This is the LAN's IP for this machine

-$ ssh -YC -c blowfish docker@192.168.56.102 -p 49153 # Here is where we use the external port docker@192.168.56.102's password: docker # The Desktop should open up automatically after you type the password
+$ ssh -YC -c blowfish docker@192.168.56.102 -p 49153 ./docker-desktop # Here is where we use the external port docker@192.168.56.102's password: xxxxxxxxxxxx # The Desktop should open up automatically after you type the password

 -Y = Trusted X11 Forwarding
 -C = Use compression
--c blowfish = It should be the fastest compression type
+-c blowfish = It's one of the fastest compression type available
 ```

 ##Notes